-There is boundless evidence in the Quran and in Hadith that the laws of science and nature are of Allah’s creation.
+There is boundless evidence in the Quran and Hadith that the laws of science and nature are of Allah’s creation.

-This may seem self-evident, but it important to draw attention to this point because we Muslims must remember that science and Islam are not mutually exclusive.
+This may seem self-evident, but it is important to draw attention to this point because we Muslims must remember that science and Islam are not mutually exclusive.

 Allah created us with the capacity for scientific exploration.